mattbierbaum/moshpits/README.md

     sudo apt-get install freeglut3-dev libdevil-dev

-There are several helper scripts which generate several of the plots in the paper.
+There are helper scripts which generate several of the plots in the paper.
 They are written in Python and located in the scripts directory.
 Each one requires different files to be present in order to run.
-The generation of these are controlled by the top `#define` statements in `main.c`.
+To make the plots you can go to the scripts directory and run:

+    python utilities.py all

+or you can run each individually after reading the `utilities.py` file.
+If you prefer to launch the phase diagram creation across many machines, edit the hostlist file and then launch `hostlist_launch`.

 Check out the related project at <a href="http://github.com/mattbierbaum/moshpits.js">Moshpits.js</a>